It was the best of times, it was the worst of times.” ~ Charles Dickens, A Tale of Two Cities

 If so, and it puts an important stake in the ground in a coveted territory or sews up a new product line, it’s worth considering.

 Make sure it provides value today.
 If not, make sure you have the resources to hold on until it does if it’s something you know you need to pursue.

 Why are you doing this?

-In the criminal world, there’s a famous trio that describe the aspects of a crime that must be proven before guilt can be determined at trial:
+In the criminal world, there’s a famous trio that describes the aspects of a crime that must be proven before guilt can be determined at trial:

 We’ve covered Means in #2, above … the ability to commit the crime, so to speak.